Photonic time crystals: Theory and applications: Eigenmodes in PTCs

 As the simplest but illustrative example, consider a sinusoidal permittivity modulation defined as $\varepsilon(t) = \varepsilon_{\mathrm{av}}(1+m_\varepsilon \cos(\omega_{\rm m}t))$, where $\varepsilon_{\mathrm{av}}$ denotes the time-averaged permittivity, and $m_\varepsilon$ is the relative amplitude of the permittivity modulation ranging from 0 to 1.
 The band structure, depicted in Fig.~\ref{fig:bandstructure_harmonic}(a), is computed using Eq.~(\ref{eq:MATRIXFVEC}).
 The exact numerical parameters are indicated in the figure legend, and we plot the band structure for a frequency interval $\omega_{\rm F}\in [-2\omega_{\rm m}, 2\omega_{\rm m}]$.
 From Fig.~\ref{fig:bandstructure_harmonic}(a), it is evident that the band structure is periodic in the frequency domain.

 The most important feature of PTCs is the bandgap that appears in the momentum domain, as shown in Fig.~\ref{fig:bandstructure_harmonic}(a).
 What we see here is the hallmark of a PTC.
-We see that for a certain momentum interval, Maxwell's equations do not have a propagating solution at any possible frequency.
+We see that for a certain momentum interval, Maxwell's equations do not have a propagating solution at any possible real frequency.
 We will elaborate on that momentum bandgap in much more detail below.
 Afterward, we discuss the eigenmodes and return to Figs.~\ref{fig:bandstructure_harmonic}(b)-(d).

 The size of the aforementioned momentum bandgap is affected by the modulation depth $m_\varepsilon$.
 Figure~\ref{Fig:bandstructrue_3cases} shows the band structure in the first Brillouin zone for three different modulation amplitudes of the same PTC as discussed before.
+The plots were created using Code~1 attached as Supplementary Material~\cite{code1}.

 Within the so-called empty-lattice approximation, i.e., when $m_\varepsilon \rightarrow 0$ (upper plot in the figure), the dispersion relation of the PTC can be obtained from the corresponding dispersion relation of the same material without temporal modulations upon ``folding'' the dispersion relation into the first Brillouin zone.
 This folding of the bands occurs due to the periodicity of the band structure given by Eq.~(\ref{Eq:dets}).
 Once a band reaches one zone edge (e.g., at $\omega_{\rm m}/2$), through the translation by $-\omega_{\rm m}$, it emerges and continues from the opposite edge $-\omega_{\rm m}/2$.
 Therefore, due to the periodicity, different branches of the dispersion relation cross at the edge of the Brillouin zone, i.e., when $\omega= \pm\omega_\mathrm{m}/2$ (see upper plot in Fig.~\ref{Fig:bandstructrue_3cases}).
 In the same plot, in the region of small values of wavenumber $k$, one can see a linear dispersion emerging from $\omega_{\rm F}=0$.
 This is the effective-medium regime, where the modulation frequency of the material properties is much higher than the frequency of the considered light.
 The light would effectively see a homogeneous medium, and the slope of the dispersion relation reflects the effective properties.
 In this specific case, the permittivity of the effective medium corresponds to the average permittivity relative to which a modulation occurs.